BasilisTsaous/HeatMap-Project/README.md

 The data offered by this service have a special value both for the user himself and for the wider society.
 Under this application, each user will be able to voluntarily contribute their data to a common "smart city" repository and receive an analysis describing how environmentally friendly their commutes are.

-The general idea behind the development of this app, was that it could be made possible for the administrator to witness the population level the routes the users choose to take, so that the urban infrastructure can be better designed, but also highlight the areas where the population is concentrated in the city of Patras, so that in case of emergencies, the planning of the dispatch of ambulances and fire brigades could be more efficient.
+The general idea behind the development of this app was, that it could be made possible for the administrator to witness the population level the routes that the users choose to take, so that the urban infrastructure can be better designed, but also highlight the areas where the population is concentrated in the city of Patras, so that in case of emergencies, the planning of the dispatch of ambulances and fire brigades could be more efficient.

 The software used during the development of this web application was :